ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 ### Test results structure

-See _CeedlingPacket_ for documentation of the test results data structure and built-in `TestsReports` plugin subclasses for examples of its use.
+See _CeedlingPacket_ for documentation of the test results data structure (`results` method arguments in above sample code) and built-in `TestsReports` plugin subclasses for examples of its use.

 ### `TestsReporter` utility methods